 The solution was the acquisition of an Italian light truck, a Bremach.
 This small company, located in Brescia, near the Garda lake in Northern Italy, has specialised on the production of compact, but highly robust and off-road capable trucks, that are needed for narrow tracks in the Alps, and the passage through small, medieval villages and towns.
 With only 1.7 meters width and about 5.5 meters length, these trucks are able to pass through narrowest gaps in forests and mountains, a permanent four-wheel drive with 28 speeds to shift, full array of diff locks, large tires and a standard Iveco truck diesel engine, with a gross weight that still remains below the legally important limit of 3.5 tons, the Bremach Extreme is the perfect base for a travel vehicle.

-The interior Marcus installed looks very well designed and quite comfortable for two, which seems typical for this class of camper.
+The interior Marcus installed looks very well designed and quite comfortable for two, which seems typical for this class of camper, you can even exercise with an URBNFit exercise ball inside of it if you’d like.